 There is no limit to what one can achieve once you put your mind to it.
-This is what teenager Zuhal Sultan must have thought, back in 2008, when she turned to the internet with the odd request to help her start a National Youth Orchestra in Iraq.
+This is what teenager Zuhal Sultan must have thought, back in 2008, when she turned to the internet with her unusual request asking for help to create a National Youth Orchestra in Iraq.
 A tweet to the Deputy Prime Minister of Iraq secured her $50K to get started.
-The internet also put Zuhal in touch with Paul MacAlindin, a Scottish conductor who was intrigued by the idea of starting an orchestra in Iraq and agreed to take this journey with her.
+The internet also put Zuhal in touch with Paul MacAlindin, a Scottish conductor who was intrigued by the idea of starting an orchestra in Iraq and agreed to embark upon this journey with her.

 Paul MacAlindin: After accepting the challenge to create the orchestra, I quickly learned the hard truth: almost all National Youth Orchestras are highly established, western-centric and quite elite.
 Only the very best players of the respective countries are selected.
 Our competitors were Rolls Royces and we were a Mini.

 Blue ocean strategy was a key course in my MBA program and a personal eye-opener.
 Creating extraordinary value while keeping costs low was exactly what we set out to achieve with the orchestra.
 So when I was looking for a way to tackle our challenges, blue ocean strategy was the first thing that came to mind.